 To find out about virtual card configuration options, see Virtual Card Setup.
-To find out how to configure your virtual image design, see Virtual Card Image Design.

 For details of using the Thredd API to create and manage your virtual cards, see Using the Thredd Cards API.

 Related Documents

 Refer to the table below for other documents which should be used in conjunction with this guide.